EDITOR'S NOTE: The text messages printed in this story contain graphic language, which some readers may find disturbing.

 “He called me and I heard like muffled sounds and some type of motor running and it was like that for 20 mins and he wouldn't answer.
 I think he killed himself,” Carter said in a message to a friend.

-The ACLU's Massachusetts chapter said in a statement at the time, the conviction "exceeds the limits of our criminal laws and violates free speech protections guaranteed by the Massachusetts and U.S. Constitutions."
+The ACLU's Massachusetts chapter said in a statement the conviction "exceeds the limits of our criminal laws and violates free speech protections guaranteed by the Massachusetts and U.S. Constitutions."

 Legal experts have argued the case could set a precedent in the digital age for holding people responsible for crimes simply by the things they say.